Price of Anarchy for Auction Revenue: Introduction

 \subsection{Results}

-For single-item and single-dimensional matroid auctions (where the feasibility constraint is given by a matroid set system), we give welfare and revenue price of anarchy results with both first-price and all-pay payment semantics.
-The first-price variants of these auctions (a) solicit bids, (b) choose an outcome to optimize the sum of the reported bids of served agents, and (c) charge the agents that are served their bids.
-These results are compatible with reserve prices.
+For single-item and matroid auctions (where the feasibility constraint is given by a matroid set system), we give welfare and revenue results with both winner-pays-bid and all-pay payment formats.
+The winner-pays-bid variants of these auctions (a) solicit bids, (b) choose an outcome to optimize the sum of the reported bids of served agents, and (c) charge the agents that are served their bids.
 The all-pay variants of these auctions (a) solicit bids, (b) choose an outcome to optimize the sum of the reported bids of served agents, and (c) charge all agents their bids.
+Our analyses of these auctions are compatible with reserve prices.

-\emph{Welfare.} In first-price auctions, we show that the price of anarchy for welfare is at most $2e/(e-1)$, with or without reserves.
+\emph{Welfare.} In first-price auctions and winner-pays-bid matroid auctions, we derive a welfare approximation bound of $e/(e-1)$.
 These results also extend to the generalized first-price position auction.
-For all-pay auctions in the above environments, we show the price of anarchy for welfare is $3e/(e-1)$.
-Tighter results are known with no reserves ($e/(e-1)$ and $2$, respectively \citep{ST13}); the results with reserves are new.
+For all-pay auctions in the above environments, we use the same proof framework to show a welfare bound of $2e/(e-1)$.
+The all-pay result is not the best-known bound, but we show how to modify our methods to obtain the best-known welfare bound of $2$.
+While these results do not improve on the best-known bounds, our proofs are notable in that they can be extended to revenue.

-\emph{Revenue.} For first-price auctions with monopoly reserves in regular, single-parameter environments, we show that the price of anarchy for revenue is at most $2e/(e-1)$.
+\emph{Revenue.} For winner-pays-bid single-item and matroid auctions with monopoly reserves and regular distributions, we show that the equilibrium revenue is at most a factor of $2e/(e-1)$ from optimal.
 The same bound holds in the generalized first-price position auction with monopoly reserves.
-If instead of reserves each bidder must compete with at least one duplicate bidder, the price of anarchy for revenue in first-price auctions is at most $3e/(e-1)$; in all-pay auctions, at most $4e/(e-1)$.
+If instead of reserves each bidder must compete with at least one duplicate bidder, the approximation bound for revenue in first-price auctions is at most $3e/(e-1)$; in all-pay auctions, at most $6$.

-\emph{Simultaneous Composition.} We also show via an extension theorem that the above bounds hold when auctions are run simultaneously if agents are \emph{unit-demand} and \emph{single-valued} across the outcomes of the auctions.
+\emph{Simultaneous Composition.} We also show via an extension theorem that the above welfare bounds (and revenue results for winner-pays-bid auctions with reserves) hold when auctions are run simultaneously if agents are \emph{unit-demand} and \emph{single-valued} across the outcomes of the auctions.